nawarhalabi/spatial-indexing/README.md

 A hackathon to learn how to use geo pandas and based on kaggle competition data found in https://www.kaggle.com/c/nyc-taxi-trip-duration

 # Getting Started
-Have a look at the notebook to get started with the task and installing dependencies
+Have a look at the notebook geopandas_taxt.ipynb to get started with the task and installing dependencies

 # Goal
 Create a function that - given two coordinates inside Manhattan - gives an estimate of a taxi journey time in seconds: